Religious exclusivism: Christianity

-Although Hindu sages such as Sri Ramakrishna Paramhansa and Sri Ramana Maharshi have the approach that all religions contain the truth and lead to the same ultimate goal, some Hindus have stated that this universalism is contrary to Hinduism.

 Islam

 Muslims believe that Allah revealed the Qur'an to Muhammad.
 Other Islamic books considered to be revealed by God before the Quran, mentioned by name in the Quran are the Tawrat (Torah, תּוֹרָה) revealed to the prophets and messengers amongst the Children of Israel, the Zabur (Psalms) revealed to Dawud (David) and the Injil (the Gospel) revealed to Isa (Jesus).
 The Quran also mentions God having revealed the Scrolls of Abraham and the Scrolls of Moses.
 Most Muslims, however, maintain that previous messages and revelations have been partially changed or corrupted over time and consider the Quran to be the unaltered and the final revelation from Allah.
 Religious concepts and practices include the five pillars of Islam, which are basic concepts and obligatory acts of worship, and following Islamic law, which touches on virtually every aspect of life and society, encompassing everything from banking and welfare, to warfare and the environment.

 In practice, however, neither the inclusion of Jews and Christians nor militant exclusivism toward "pagans" was always practiced.
 Trinitarian Christians were accused of idolatry because of their veneration of icons and were also sometimes treated as polytheists because of the doctrines of the Trinity and the Incarnation.
 Islam sees sincere Jews, Christians, and Sabians as people "of the Book".